adamluckydo/ontology/Buddhism.md

 ### Emptiness and Dependent Origination

+#### The Middle Way

+Buddhism's main thrust is explained via The Middle Way.
+The Middle Way is both a practice, avoiding both extremes of self-gratification and self-mortification, and also a resulting ontology, in which neither existence nor nonexistence is reified.

 ![XKCD: "Personally, I find athiests just as annoying as fundamentalist Christians."
 "Well, the important thing is that you've found a way to feel superior to both."](atheists.png)

 "Existence isn't real, but it isn't _not_ real either. 😏"

-#### "It" "Is" "Soup"

-The primary teaching Buddhism offers is the realization of Emptiness.
+The foundation for The Middle Way is the concept of Emptiness.
 Specifically, the emptiness of all phenomena.

 In this case, Emptiness does _not_ mean "nothingness"; it's not claiming that nothing exists.
 Instead, it claims that things don't exist in the way we naturally believe they do.
 And despite the name, it's also not endorsing nihilism.
-The Buddha actually _specifically_ condemned the stances of both nihilism and eternalism, teaching "The Middle Way" between existence and nonexistence.
-The Middle Way is directly related to Emptiness, because the concept of Emptiness itself implies the Middle Way.
+The Buddha actually _specifically_ condemns the stances of both nihilism and eternalism.

 So what actually _is_ Emptiness, then?
+And how is it related to The Middle Way?

-Imagine it like the word "Insubstantial".
-It's helpful to think of it as an adjective that applies to literally everything you can perceive: Your imagination, scientific facts, objects you can see and taste and touch, even consciousness itself.
-When something is "empty", it is empty of "inherent existence".
+When something is "empty", it is empty of "inherent existence": It doesn't actually exist in any real, independent way.
+It's helpful to think of "empty" as an adjective.
+But in this case, an adjective that applies to literally everything that exists: Physical objects, thoughts, and even consciousness itself.

 For instance, imagine a can of soda.
-"Soda" is really just a label that we give to cans of carbonated water, sugar, and flavorings.
-And that carbonated water is just a label for a mixture of water and oxygen molecules, and those are just labels for groupings of atoms, and so on and so forth.
+"Soda" is really just a label that we give to mixtures of carbonated water, sugar, and flavorings.
+So "soda" itself is empty.
+And that carbonated water is just a label for a mixture of water and oxygen molecules, so it's empty too!
+And molecules are just labels for groupings of atoms, and so on and so forth.

 So, according to Emptiness: "Things" are really just labels that point to groups of smaller things happening together (all of which are empty too).
-This differs from our natural method of interpreting phenomena, which is: Perceive "thing" -> instantly unconsciously label it -> conceive of "thing" as an inherently existing object that matches the identity we labeled it with.
+This differs from our natural method of interpreting phenomena, which is:

+1. Perception: Colors in visual field that take the shape of a can of fizzy drink, sweet smell, etc.
+2. Instant, pre-conscious label: "Soda"
+3. Conception: Inherently existing "soda" object matching our pre-conscious label

+So to refresh: The Middle Way says that neither existence nor noexistence is the "real" way things are.
+The concept of Emptiness shows that things don't actually have an inherent, independent existence.
+So Emptiness itself implies the Middle Way.

+#### "It" "Is" "Soup"

 ![Chicken noodle soup](soup.png)

 Is it really soup?

 Emptiness also applies to the existence of "things" over time: Say we have a bowl of hot broth with white meat and pasta in it.
 We think "this is chicken soup".
-And it is... right?
 And it's still soup when you spoon it into your mouth, but then maybe it's not quite soup because there's some saliva mixed in, and then when you swallow it the chicken isn't quite "in" the broth anymore, and everything is mashed up.
-So it's not soup anymore?
-And when it's in your stomach, when does it stop being "chicken" and when does it start being "you"?
-When you can't see it anymore?
+So is it not soup anymore?
+And when it's in your stomach, when does the white meat stop being "chicken" and start being "you"?
+If you keep going deeper, the boundaries between independent "things" start to dissovle.

-It turns out our natural inclination to label things is a lot less about reality and a lot more about usefully categorizing things.
+So it turns out that our natural inclination to label things is a lot less about reality, and a lot more about usefully categorizing things.
 If we want to understand reality beyond the labels, the Buddha is ready with an explanation.

 #### Because This Is, That Is

 The teaching of Dependent Origination states that all phenomena are interconnected, only arising dependent on an inconceivably complex web of prior causes and conditions.
-Therefore, all "things" are both empty (insubstantial) and dependently originating (caused by something else).
-Additionally, the concept of Interdependent Co-Arising states that not only are all things dependent on other things, but cause and effect necessarily arise together.
+Therefore, all "things" are both empty (non-inherent) and dependently originating (caused by something else).
+Additionally, the concept of Interdependent Co-Arising states that not only are all things dependent upon other things, but cause and effect necessarily arise together.
 The teaching of this concept generally goes as follows:

 "With this as condition,
 That arises.
 With this NOT as condition,
 That does NOT arise."

-___

 At first, these ideas may seem obvious, or at the very least unimportant.
 Of course things cause other things.
 But putting some pieces together, we realize a few things: